AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ---
 title: "CRLF vs. LF: Normalizing Line Endings in Git"
 description: Line endings can differ from one OS to another.
-Learn the history behind CRLF and LF line endings and how to enforce line endings in git.
+Learn the history behind CRLF and LF line endings and how to enforce line endings in Git.
 keywords: [line endings, git, gitattributes, carriage return, line feed, crlf vs lf]
 categories: [git, operating-systems, tooling]
 commentsId: 79
 isFeatured: true
+lastUpdated: 2022-01-11
 thumbnail:
   url: https://images.unsplash.com/photo-1583913836387-ab656f4e0457?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
 ---

 If you've ever worked on a project where developers use different operating systems, you know that line endings can be a peculiar source of frustration.
-This issue of CRLF vs. LF line endings is actually fairly popular—you'll find tons of questions on StackOverflow about how to configure software like git to play nicely with different operating systems.
+This issue of CRLF vs. LF line endings is actually fairly popular—you'll find tons of questions on StackOverflow about how to configure software like Git to play nicely with different operating systems.

-The typical advice is to configure your local git to handle line ending conversions for you.
-We'll look at how that can be done in this article, but it isn't ideal if you're on a large team of developers.
-For example, if just one person forgets to configure their line endings correctly, you'll need to re-normalize your line endings and recommit your files every time a change is made.
+The typical advice is to configure your local Git to handle line ending conversions for you.
+For the sake of comprehensiveness, we'll look at how that can be done in this article, but it isn't ideal if you're on a large team of developers.
+If just one person forgets to configure their line endings correctly, you'll need to re-normalize your line endings and recommit your files every time a change is made.

 A better solution is to add a `.gitattributes` file to your repo so you can enforce line endings consistently in your codebase regardless of what operating systems your developers are using.
-Before we look at how this is done, we'll briefly review the history of line endings on Windows vs. Unix so we can understand why this issue exists in the first place.
+Before we look at how that's done, we'll briefly review the history behind line endings on Windows and Unix so we can understand why this issue exists in the first place.

 History can be boring, though, so if you stumbled upon this post after hours of frustrated research, you can skip straight to [A Simple `.gitattributes` Config](#a-simple-gitattributes-config) and grab the code.
 However, I do encourage reading the full post to understand how these things work under the hood—you'll (hopefully) never have to Google line endings again!